puzant/portfolio-backend/readme.md

 ![Bootstrap](https://img.shields.io/badge/bootstrap-%238511FA.svg?style=for-the-badge&logo=bootstrap&logoColor=white)
 ![Render](https://img.shields.io/badge/Render-%46E3B7.svg?style=for-the-badge&logo=render&logoColor=white)

-This repository contains the backend for the portfolio website.
-It is built using Node.js, Express, MongoDB, EJS, and the Cloudinary SDK.
-The backend functions as a content management system (CMS) to manage and serve various types of content
+This project is a backend system built using Node.js, Express, and MongoDB to manage projects, publications, and associated media.
+It includes features like CRUD operations, user authentication, file uploads with Cloudinary integration, caching with Node-cache, and a server-side rendered CMS using EJS templates.
+This backend system is designed with modern software development practices like MVC, dependency injection, and design patterns to ensure maintainability and scalability.

-Access the API at `https://portfolio-backend-gq2s.onrender.com`.
+Access the API at `https://portfolio-backend-gq2s.onrender.com/cms`.

 ## API Endpoints
 **Projects**